 This experience can be a difficult one, and some people may benefit from speaking to a counsellor.
 On this page, we’ll look at deciding to get an abortion, what to expect before and after the procedure, and how counselling could provide added support for those who need it.

 In some cases, women may feel certain about their decision to end a pregnancy.
 Others, however, may find it more difficult.
 If you’re considering an abortion, it’s important to remember that the decision is yours.

 There is support and information available if you’re finding it hard to decide.
-You can speak to your doctor, and organisations such as British Pregnancy Advisory Service (BPAS) and Marie Stopes UK.
+You can speak to your doctor and organisations such as the British Pregnancy Advisory Service (BPAS) and Marie Stopes UK.
 You can also choose to speak to a counsellor who has experience in this field.